 - Use a light box.
 Consider getting a light therapy box if you are unable to get enough daily sunlight.

-While depression no doubt can cause you to feel tired and unmotivated, physical activity is one of the best things you can do for yourself and your mood, and it can do wonders while on the road to overcoming depression.
-Even light exercise has been proven to improve mood by helping to release several brain chemicals that have powerful antidepressant effects.
-Not only that, but exercise helps to release endorphins, which are natural painkillers that can help with chronic pain issues.
-While getting daily physical activity is the best, every step counts.
+While depression can cause you to feel tired and unmotivated, physical activity is one of the best things you can do for yourself and your mood.
+Even light activity can do wonders in helping you manage and overcome depression.
+Light exercise has been proven to improve mood by helping to release several brain chemicals that have powerful antidepressant effects.

 - Practice mindfulness.
-Be mindful during the activity.
-Practice the mindfulness exercise discussed in the Instant Relaxation Techniques post while you are walking or doing your activity.
+Be mindful during the activity by staying in the moment and focusing on your surroundings.
 This can further help you combat any negative thoughts that might be intruding into your head.

-- List 5 things that you like about yourself
+- List 5 things I like about myself

-- Read a chapter out of a good book
+- Read a chapter out of my favorite book

-- Watch a funny movie or TV show
+- Watch a funny movie or a TV show

 - Take a long, hot bath

 - Talk to a friend or family face-to-face

 - Spend 10 minutes in nature